scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 out to eat and I had a burger and then later on some pepsi while watching the new spider man movie.

+### Day 390

+No soylent again today.
+Had crepes for breakfast and then had some japanese food for lunch.
+Dinner was wings.
+Having guests over is fun like that.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/